 Summer time and the living is easy!
 Theres something about July that just makes summer so official that sometimes June doesn’t do.
 Schools officially over, my to do list is caught up on, and I can finally enjoy all the family fun summer activities Ive been looking forward to all spring long.
-4th of July, Bastille day, baseball season, there are just so many things to celebrate during the July month.
+4th of July, Bastille day, baseball season, there are just so many fun New York activities in July.
 Living in NYC gives my family access to many amazing summer events, creating memories for years to come.
-Ive gathered a list of some this years most exciting July events in NYC.
+Ive gathered a list of some this years most exciting July activities in NYC.

 Your 4th of July might include a family bbq, poolside fun, or campfire smore’s, but Nathan’s Famous hot dog eating contest has long been a July 4th tradition.
 Competitors train all year to ultimately see how many hot dogs they can eat within 10 minutes.
 This year Joey Chestnut will be defending his title after winning the contest 11 times before.
 The contest all happens down on the Coney Island boardwalk making it a great location for a holiday beach day, or a festive day riding the amusement park roller coasters.